 This Practice Note highlights the professional responsibility of lawyers in relation to human rights due diligence, particularly in the context of the United Nations Guiding Principles on business and human rights (UNGPs), also known as the Ruggie Principles.
 It was produced in partnership with Ardea International.
 It outlines the scope of human rights diligence, including references to human rights due diligence in international agreements, and the potential for liability under international frameworks.

 This Practice Note outlines mandatory human rights reporting requirements in the UK, EU and US.
 It was produced in partnership with Ardea International.
 It covers current and future human rights reporting requirements and considers supply change management issues, including under the Companies Act 2006 (Strategic Report and Directors’ Report) Regulations 2013, SI 2013/1970, Modern Slavery Act 2015, EU Directive on non-financial and diversity information, the EU Conflict Minerals Regulation, Section 1502 of the Dodd-Frank Act, and the California Transparency in Supply Chains Act of 2010.
-This Practice Note also links to related Brexit content.

 This risk management guide, written for in-house lawyers in partnership with Ardea International, aims to provide a useful checklist when considering how to address the environmental risks relating to your organisation and to provide the tools to monitor compliance with the laws.